 This is a guest post by Rah Carter.
-Rah is a British introvert with perhaps too much time on her hands.
-She generally tries to fill this time by attempting to devour as many books as possible so she can justify buying some more.
-In between reading these assorted tomes and comic books she might be found blogging, writing first drafts of fantasy novels, or knitting whilst watching Star Trek or Buffy The Vampire Slayer.
-She is a firm believer in filling life with things she can get excited about, and directs this passion towards a plethora of topics including feminism, philosophy, queer representation, Victorian culture, and Harry Potter.
-One day she plans to actually finish writing that novel, and to take up beekeeping.
-Follow her on Twitter @triceratops23.
+Rah is a British introvert with perhaps too much time on their hands.
+They generally try to fill this time by attempting to devour as many books as possible so they can justify buying some more.
+In between reading these assorted tomes and comic books they might be found blogging, writing first drafts of fantasy novels, or knitting whilst watching Star Trek or Buffy The Vampire Slayer.
+They are a firm believer in filling life with things they can get excited about, and direct this passion towards a plethora of topics including feminism, philosophy, queer representation, Victorian culture, and Harry Potter.
+One day they plan to actually finish writing that novel, and to take up beekeeping.
+Follow them on Twitter @triceratops23.

 There are three twentieth century white male (and dead) writers who I hold a deep desire to be friends with.
 J.R.R.
 Tolkien.
 C.S.
 Lewis.
 And George Orwell.
 And this year, as I have found myself falling in love with reading again, Orwell in particular has appeared again and again on my reading list.
 His memoirs (including Down and Out in Paris and London), his essays (including “Books vs Cigarettes” and “Why I Write”), his fiction; I’ve been enjoying it all.
 And with this reading has come a lot of time for asking myself what it is that I like so much.
 Why am I so excited about these books?
 And then, why does anyone ever feel excited about any books?